reproduce-work/reproduce-work/reproduce/tmp/lowdown_input.md

 ### build

 ### verify

+## The reproduce.work workflow

+The workflow put forward in this project is designed to be as simple as possible while accommodating a wide variety of scientific output.

+1. Clone reproduce-work/template repository
+2. Build and run the containerized interface; within the container:
+  - Use specialized software, add data, and conduct analysis
+  - reproduce.work software facilitates publishing of standardized computational report data with structured metadata
+3. Verify compliance to open and reproducibility standards and publish project to the web

 In the context of this version, "verify" will mean only to verify the computation reproduction of a given document.
 In future versions, we hope to expand this scope to include verification of the data collection and other analysis steps.
 On a more practical level, what this means is that for each piece of data or statistical output reported in a published document, we will verify two things: